Thoughts On Clinton And the Epstein Files

 There is something seriously wrong with someone who only has positive things to say about himself, the daughter he wants to bang, and dictators.
 It’s like that old saying: If you think everybody is a jerk, then you are the jerk.
 And yet half the country would literally die for him.
 Some just for the tax cuts.
 He would cast them aside just like he did with his loyal Cabinet members.

-Note 1: If you think this group is the best and the brightest, you are a poor judge of character and intellect.
-And you might have a future in the Rethuglican Party.
 Note 2: For a guy who loves to brag about how educated he is, it is odd that he capitalizes random words.
 I think in German you should capitalize every noun.
 Why does Trump do it?
 I do Nazi the connection.

-Big Jim says that most people who brag about their instincts usually have terrible instincts.
+Most people who brag about their instincts usually have terrible instincts.

 Image of Fourth Horseman of the Apocalypse by Hans von Faber du Faur (1863 – 1940); image from Wikimedia, assumed allowed under public domain.